Monthly Archives: June 2011

 Other research suggests that fidelity is actually good for us, with long-term romantic relationships yielding greater happiness, life satisfaction and longer, healthier lives.

 Meanwhile, do men really feel sexually repressed because society disapproves flashers and tweeted crotch shots?
 As noted earlier, some evolutionary psychologists believe flashing is natural male behavior, since male apes routinely display erect penises to females.
 But then, it works for female apes while women get turned off, leaving the behavior unlikely to spread men’s seed.

 And do men really enjoy being personally offended any more than women do?
 Doubt it.

 Adams doesn’t think much of men, does he?

-Tags: Cherokee, culture, Dilbert, Evolutionary Psychology, feminism, gender, Iroquois, men, monogamy, Pegs and Holes, psychology, rape and sexual assault, relationships, Scott Adams, sex, sexism, sexual assault, social psychology, violence against women, women
+Tags: Cherokee, culture, Dilbert, Evolutionary Psychology, feminism, gender, Iroquois, men, monogamy, Pegs and Holes, psychology, rape and sexual assault, relationships, Scott Adams, sex and sexuality, sexism, sexual assault, social psychology, violence against women, women

 What if I just have a small slice of raspberry cheesecake?
 I was good today, I deserve it.
 Maybe a bigger slice would be okay if I eat celery later?
 They would cancel each other out, right?
 Or I could eat the cake while jogging in place?